gregnrobinson/cloud-tools/README.md

 *The Macbook M1 can run linux/amd64 platform containers using Docker.*

-- Run as AMD64: `docker run -it --platform gregnrobinson/cloud-tools:amd64 bash`
+- Run as AMD64: `docker run -it gregnrobinson/cloud-tools:amd64 bash`
-- Run as ARM64: `docker run -it --platform gregnrobinson/cloud-tools:arm64 bash`
+- Run as ARM64: `docker run -it gregnrobinson/cloud-tools:arm64 bash`

 ## Installed Packages